AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/mobile-core/api-reference.md

 ## registerURLHandler

-FIX LINK

-Mobile SDK allows you to add a callback function that is triggered before the [`open url`](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine#consequence-types) action occurs.
+Mobile SDK allows you to add a callback function that is triggered before the [`open url`](./rules-engine/index.md#consequence-types) action occurs.
 If the callback function returns **Yes**, the SDK does not complete the `open url` action.
 If the callback function returns **No**, the SDK completes the `open url` action.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="1"/>